 - Largest Rhododendron forest in the world.

-- Dhorpatan hunting reserve, which is the only legal hunting reserve in Nepal.
+- The only legal hunting reserve in Nepal, Dhorpatan hunting reserve.

 - The settlements of Thakali, Tibetan, Chhetri, Brahmin, and Magar ethnics.